arv-n/ML-Basics/README.md

 ## ML-Basics

-This repository contains some my implementations/test cases of conventional Machine Learning algorithms.
+This repository contains some of my implementations/test cases of conventional Machine Learning algorithms.